HenryMartins/alx-system_engineering-devops/0x02-shell_redirections/README.md

 print hello world
-scriptt prints a confused smiley display a file display content of two files
+scriptt prints a confused smiley display a file display content of two file display last ten lines of a files